jc-lab/clion-remote-lldb-plugin/README.md

 PS C:\Users\User> while ( 1 )  { Start-Process -FilePath "C:\Program Files\LLVM\bin\lldb-server.exe" -ArgumentList "platform --listen *:8800" -Wait -NoNewWindow; }
 ```

+# Known Issues

+## Environment variables of target system are not applied

+Only the environment set in the Run Configration option is passed. (v1.0.1)

 # License

 The project license is under Apache License 2.0.